dannili/observation-management-api/README.md

 1. Target creation
 2. Save image to an existing target
 3. Search targets by a bounding box
+(See "Try via Postman" section below for examples)

 ## Get It Running